Leave the car behind for a green visit

 If you download The Breeze: Journey Planner App, it can help you plan a sustainable bus journey.
 The app is available on both iOS and Android.

-Leave the car behind and walk or cycle around Winchester district
+Walk or cycle around Winchester district

 The Visitor Information Centre has a variety of walking trails.
 You can book a tour guided city centre walk or purchase a variety of self-guided trails.
 These trails include the Sunset, Austen, Keats and Tree Trail walks.